ngcxy/ngcxy.github.io/_projects/4_project.md

 giscus_comments: true
 ---

-This is a Lab from Course *Internet and Cloud Computing* by Prof. Young Cho.
+This is a Lab from Course USC EE-542: Internet and Cloud Computing.

 Watch this demo video by one of my teammates on [Youtube](https://youtu.be/Z-tlv-LT8fo)

 ---